 A recent PwC report estimates that by the year 2020, over 50 percent of the workforce will be comprised of Millennials.
 And by the year 2025, that number could jump to almost 75 percent of employees in the workforce.
 These numbers are forcing business leaders to focus on the way that 18-35 year-olds communicate and make spending decisions on the tools and solutions that will future-proof their enterprise.
 Moreover, with younger employees changing jobs roughly every three years, it becomes more vital than ever to ensure that communications tools are in place to retain good employees and foster cohesiveness across business units.

-Gaining stakeholder buy-in and workforce adoption for unified communications deployment is key to success.
+Gaining stakeholder buy-in and workforce adoption for unified communications (UC) deployment is key to success.

 Enterprise businesses today frequently use more than one collaborative solution provider to keep their workforce connected.
 In fact, your business might work with a long list of providers with the goal of increasing productivity and collaboration.
 This challenges your technology team to derive a cohesive plan of action to maneuver the solutions while providing the best end user and network user experience.